 Avoiding mosquito bites is important in preventing West Nile virus in the summer.
 Clayton said one way to reduce bug bites is to limit time outdoors at dusk and dawn, when mosquitoes are most active.

-Van Balen suggests using age appropriate insect repellents, wearing long sleeve shirts and long pants in the mornings and at night, using screens on doors and windows and checking around home for places where mosquitoes are most likely to lay eggs, such as old tires, buckets, pools, bird baths or trash cans that may contain standing water.
+Dr. Van Balen suggests using age appropriate insect repellents, wearing long sleeve shirts and long pants in the mornings and at night, using screens on doors and windows and checking around home for places where mosquitoes are most likely to lay eggs, such as old tires, buckets, pools, bird baths or trash cans that may contain standing water.